veganmosfet/Solar_Cybersecurity_Requirements/README.md

 ### APIs Secure Communication

-1. APIs shall only be accessible via TLS >= 1.2.
+1. APIs shall only be accessible with TLS >= 1.2.

 ### Owner Side Authentication & Session Tokens

-1. User authentication on the cloud platform shall be based on Multi-Factor-Authentication.
+1. User authentication on the cloud platform may be based on Multi-Factor-Authentication.
 2. Password minimum entropy shall be enforced.
 3. Session tokens shall have enough entropy.
 Json Web Tokens may be used.
 4. Session tokens shall be invalidated after a predefined time.